On the consistency of ZF with an elementary embedding from $V_{\lambda+2}$ into $V_{\lambda+2}$: The Kunen inconsistency

 A long standing open question in set theory is whether $\ZF$ suffices to prove that there is no (non-trivial)\footnote{Generally we will omit the phrase ``non-trivial'' in this context, where it should obviously be there; sometimes also ``elementary''.} elementary embedding

 Such embeddings were introduced by William N.~Reinhardt in \cite{reinhardt_diss}, \cite{reinhardt_remarks}, and the critical point of such an embedding is now known as a Reinhardt cardinal.
-A fundamental theorem is Kunen's result that such an embedding is inconsistent with $\ZFC$.
+A fundamental theorem is Kunen's result \cite{kunen_no_R} that such an embedding is inconsistent with $\ZFC$.
 His proof involves infinitary combinatorics in $V_{\lambda+2}$, and he in fact shows under $\ZFC$ that there is no elementary

-These discoveries led set theorists to ask various natural questions: \begin{enumerate}[label=--] \item Does $\ZF$ suffice to prove there is no elementary $j:V\to V$? \item Does $\ZF$ suffice to prove there is no elementary $j:V_{\lambda+2}\to V_{\lambda+2}$? \item Does $\ZFC$ prove there is no elementary $j:V_{\lambda+1}\to V_{\lambda+1}$? \item Etc. \end{enumerate} However, if a given large cardinal notion is consistent, then of course we will never know so; the best we can do is to prove relative consistencies, and to explore the consequences of the large cardinal.
+These discoveries led set theorists to ask various natural questions, such as: \begin{itemize} \item[--] Does $\ZF$ suffice to prove there is no elementary $j:V\to V$? \item[--] Does $\ZF$ suffice to prove there is no elementary $j:V_{\lambda+2}\to V_{\lambda+2}$? \item[--] Does $\ZFC$ prove there is no elementary $j:V_{\lambda+1}\to V_{\lambda+1}$? \end{itemize} However, if a given large cardinal notion is consistent, then of course we will never know so; the best we can do is to prove relative consistencies, and to explore the consequences of the large cardinal.
 Moreover, if $\ZF$ is in fact consistent with $k:V_{\lambda+2}\to V_{\lambda+2}$, this might suggest that defeating $j:V\to V$ without $\AC$ could demand significant modifications to Kunen's $\ZFC$ argument (and other arguments which have appeared since).

-The main aim of this paper is to show that the theory $\ZF+$``$k:V_{\lambda+2}\to V_{\lambda+2}$ is elementary'' is consistent relative to large cardinals which are traditionally studied in the context of $\ZFC$.
+The main aim of this paper is to show that the theory $\ZF+$``$k:V_{\lambda+2}\to V_{\lambda+2}$ is elementary'' is consistent relative to large cardinals which have been extensively studied in the context of $\ZFC$.